bmc-labs/usb-can/README.md

 works, though - we don't do macOS right now.

 ---
-_The contents of this repository which are our original work are release into the public domain unter The Unlicense (see [LICENSE](./LICENSE)).
+_The contents of this repository which are our original work are released into the public domain unter The Unlicense (see [LICENSE](./LICENSE)).
 We build heavily on the work of others here and recommend you pay them tribute first if you like the material you've found here._